semgrep/semgrep-docs/docs/semgrep-app/findings.md

 To **ignore findings**:

-1. Click *Open* to see all open findings.
+1. Click **Open** to see all open findings.
 2. After the findings are filtered, perform one of these steps:
     - Select all of the results by clicking on the header row checkbox.
     - Select relevant findings one-by-one by clicking on their checkboxes individually.
-3. Click the *Triage* button.
+3. Click the **Triage** button.
-4. Click *Ignore*.
+4. Click **Ignore**.
-5. Optional: Include a *comment* explaining the action.
+5. Optional: Include a **comment** explaining the action.

 To **open findings**:

-1. Click *Ignored* to see all ignored findings.
+1. Click **Ignored** to see all ignored findings.
 2. After the findings are filtered, perform one of these steps:
     - Select all of the results by clicking on the header row checkbox.
     - Select relevant findings one-by-one by clicking on their checkboxes individually.
-3. Click the *Triage* button.
+3. Click the **Triage** button.
-4. Click *Open*.
+4. Click **Open**.
-5. Optional: Include a *comment* explaining the action.
+5. Optional: Include a **comment** explaining the action.

 To **close findings**, do one of the two options:

-* Update, fix, or refactor the code such that the Semgrep rule pattern no
+* Update, fix, or refactor the code such that the Semgrep rule pattern no longer matches the code.
-* longer matches the code.
-Remove the rule from the Rule Board.
+* Remove the rule from the Rule Board.

 To **remove a rule** from the Rule Board:

 1. Click **Rule Board**.
 2. Click on the ruleset that contains the rule.
-3. Drag the rule tile to the *Discard rule* section.
+3. Drag the rule tile to the **Discard rule** section.

 To **view comments**:

-* Click the *speech balloon* next to the finding’s status.
+* Click the **speech balloon** next to the finding’s status.

 ## Creating Jira tickets from findings